openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

 1. Committers shall be given necessary access rights to the Project Support Infrastructure utilised by the Project as is necessary to perform their tasks and approved by the Project Management Committee.

-1. Other than in service of ARTICLE 7.2, no Committer other than the Project Leader shall have administrative access to any GitHub organisations or similar entities at other online services used by the Project.
+1. Other than in service of ARTICLE 7.2, no Committer other than the Project Leader shall have administrative access to any GitHub/GitLab organisations or similar entities at other online services used by the Project.

 1. The Project Management Committee may take a decision at any time to grant, restrict or remove a Committer's access rights to one or more repositories of the Project.